jhipster/jhipster-lite/documentation/cucumber.md

 ```

-Use a `TestRestTemplate` to make your rest calls so you'll have the `context` management: the stuff allowing easier assertions in the `Then` steps.
+Use a `TestRestTemplate` to make your rest calls, so you'll have the `context` management: the stuff allowing easier assertions in the `Then` steps.

 The `assertThatLastResponse()` is a fluent API to assert your WebServices results.